Notifiable offence

 A notifiable offence is any offence under United Kingdom law where the police must inform the Home Office, who use the report to compile crime statistics.
 The term Notifiable Offence is sometimes confused with recordable offence.

+The consistency, reliability and rate at which police forces in the United Kingdom have reported offences has been subject to a long and on-going history of changes an improvements.

 Reporting notifiable offences

 There are strict rules regarding the recording of crime which is outlined in the National Crime Recording Standards and the Home Office Crime Counting Rules.
 An incident will be recorded as a crime (notifiable offence);

 For offences against an identifiable victim if, on the balance of probability;